 Responsibilities: The Promotion and Tenure Committee shall, in accordance with the policies and procedures governing its operations, make recommendations to the President on specific applications for promotion and tenure.

 Membership: As stated in article 15.5.2 of the Collective Agreement.
 The Senate Promotion and Tenure Committee shall consist of seven (7) voting members and the Vice-President: Research as a non-voting member.
-The voting members are: the Provost and Vice President: Academic, who shall chair the committee; the Dean of the Member’s academic unit; five (5) tenured faculty Members to be elected for two year terms by the University Faculty Council.
-An academic unit shall have no more than one elected Faculty Member on the Committee.
-In addition, the University Faculty Council shall elect, on the same basis as the elected members, five (5) tenured faculty Members as alternates, to serve for the remainder of the academic year, in the event that an elected faculty Member is unable to carry out required committee responsibilities.
-No faculty Member shall be a member of the Senate Promotion and Tenure Committee during the academic year in which he/she is to be considered for promotion.
+The voting members are: the Provost and Vice‑President: Academic, who shall chair the committee; the Dean of the Member’s academic unit; five (5) tenured faculty members to be elected for two‑year terms by the University Faculty Council.
+An academic unit shall have no more than one (1) elected faculty member on the Committee.
+In addition, the University Faculty Council shall elect, on the same basis as the elected members, five (5) tenured faculty members as alternates, to serve for the remainder of the academic year, in the event that an elected faculty member is unable to carry out required committee responsibilities.
+No faculty member shall be a member of the Senate Promotion and Tenure Committee during the academic year in which they are to be considered for promotion.

-When the Vice President: Academic is unable to carry out committee responsibilities, the President shall designate a replacement.
-When the Vice-President: Research is unable to carry out the required committee responsibilities, the Dean of the Faculty of Graduate and Postdoctoral Studies shall serve as an alternate.
+When the Provost and Vice President: Academic is unable to carry out committee responsibilities, the President shall designate a replacement.
+When the Vice-President: Research is unable to carry out the required committee responsibilities, the Associate Vice-President and Dean, Faculty of Graduate and Postdoctoral Studies shall serve as an alternate.

 Administrative Support: Office of the Vice President: Academic.